 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy is a hardcover edition that was published by Random House for Young Readers on September 27, 2011 and has 72 pages.
+fantasy that was published by Random House for Young Readers on September 27, 2011 and has 72 pages.